EJones621/Pewlett-Hackard-Analysis/README.md

 ## Results
 The following are four major points from the project:
 * There are a total of 90,398 employees at Pewlett Hackard who were born between 1952 to 1955 that are expected to retire soon.
 * There are seven different titles that are affected by employees retiring.
+Below is a table broken down into how employees are expected to retire soon within each job title:

 ![Results](https://github.com/EJones621/Pewlett-Hackard-Analysis/blob/main/RetiringTitles.png)